-It’s already been four years since Bailey Park opened to the public in April 2015, and every year there are more events, more activity, more pups chasing frisbees, more students studying for finals in the sun.
+It’s been eight years since Bailey Park opened to the public in April 2015, and every year there are more events, more activity, more pups chasing frisbees, more students studying for finals in the sun.

 In the grand scheme of what the Innovation Quarter has become and its continual evolution, it’s fitting that Bailey Park sits right in the middle of all the current action.
 That’s no accident, but creating place is a much more intricate exercise than one might think.